DhiegoFC/Industrial_Electronics/lessons/week_01/hands-on/week_01_activity_02/README.md

 - In bright environments, the LED stays **off**.
 - When the light level drops, the LED **turns on gradually**, controlled by the transistor and LDR.
 - Adjusting the potentiometer changes the **light sensitivity threshold** for activation.
+- If your a room with insufficient luminosity, try to use your cellphone light above LDR sensor.

 ---